-Element Discussions are a useful way to enter comments made by stakeholders or others in a Interview.
-They can be entered for any element in the Repository including Packages so could be entered at the level of an individual element such as a Requirement or for a group of Requirements such as the Security Requirements Package.
-Learn More: Element Discussions
+Discussions are a useful way to enter comments made by stakeholders or others in an Interview.
+They can be entered for any element in the Repository, including Packages, so could be entered at the level of an individual element such as a Requirement, or for a group of Requirements such as the Security Requirements Package.

-Model Mail can be used to notify and remind people of an Interview and to notify them after the interview about outcomes and decisions and required actions.
+Model Mail can be used to notify and remind people of an interview and to notify them after the interview about outcomes and decisions and required actions.
 Links to model elements and diagrams, matrices, team reviews and a variety of other items can be added to Model Mail messages.